marksparkza/jschon/docs/usage/jsonschema.rst

 The scope tree
 --------------
-What exactly is the object that the :meth:`~jschon.jsonschema.JSONSchema.evaluate` method returns?
+So what exactly is this object that the :meth:`~jschon.jsonschema.JSONSchema.evaluate` method returns?

 >>> hosts_schema.evaluate(valid_host_records)